 Screening antenatal mothers for syphilis was established in the early fifties when STD services were formalized and structured based on the British Model.
 This intervention was conducted under the leadership of the FHB across all government antenatal clinics and the coverage had reached to around 90% by year 2000.
 In 2002, the prevention of mother to child transmission programme was launched on this foundation which aimed at universal screening of antenatal mothers for HIV and it synergized the antenatal screening for syphilis testing.
 New-borns are diagnosed with HIV DNA PCR testing according to a WHO protocol.
 The two interventions went hand in hand, and in 2019, Sri Lanka was certified by the WHO to have eliminated mother to child transmission of HIV and congenital syphilis.
-Antenatal mothers will be screened for hepatitis B. Sri Lanka is striving to sustain the zero transmission of HIV, hepatitis and syphilis from mother to child against the economic burden of treatment and care of maternal HIV infection, neonatal HIV infection and congenital syphilis.
+Sri Lanka is striving to sustain the zero transmission of HIV and syphilis from mother to child against the economic burden of treatment and care of maternal HIV infection, neonatal HIV infection and congenital syphilis.